 The press box at Offutt Field was one of his favorite spots to watch a football game.
 It was part office, part sanctuary.

-Whether he was covering games during his near-40-year career at the Tribune-Review or working the game clock later in life, Howard “Huddie” Kaufman felt connected to Greensburg Salem.
+Whether he was covering games during his near 40-year career at the Tribune-Review or working the game clock later in life, Howard “Huddie” Kaufman felt a connection to Greensburg Salem.

 The longtime Tribune-Review sports editor, who died in 2020 at age 92, will be honored Friday night as Greensburg Salem dedicates the press box to Kaufman’s memory.